AstroChensj/Xstack/README.md

 ## :warning: Limitations so far ... and contributions are welcome!

-<span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> is a great tool for stacking large number of point source (AGN) spectra, especially when focusing on average spectral shapes.
+<span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> is a great tool for stacking large number of low-counts X-ray spectra, especially when focusing on average spectral shapes.
 While we acknowledge a few limitations, they are beyond current scope and won't affect the core functionality of the code.
 That said, contributions are still welcome!

 - **Preserving only spectral **shape**; **normalization** information is lost**
   - Each spectrum carries both **normalization** and **shape** information.
 For **X-ray** spectral stacking, it is in principle not possible to preserve both simultaneously, due to the complex response. <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> is designed to preserve the **shape** (by assigning optimized response weighting factors), which necessarily results in the loss of **absolute normalization**.
 One possible improvement could be to stack the shape (with <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>) and normalization (with e.g., 1.0-2.3 keV image stacking) separately, and then rescale the shape spectrum using the average luminosity/flux computed independently.